15 Top-Rated Day Trips from Athens

 8. The Ancient Theater of Epidaurus

 This pleasant seaside town on the Saronic Gulf is about a three-hour drive from Athens and a 30-minute drive from Nafplio.
-The main tourist draw of Epidaurus is the well-preserved Ancient Theater of Epidaurus (within the Sanctuary of Asklepios), which dates from the 4th-century BC.
+The main tourist draw of Epidaurus is the well-preserved Ancient Theater (near the ancient Sanctuary of Asklepios), which dates from the 4th century BCE.

-The Athens & Epidaurus Festival also presents contemporary and avant-garde music; theater and dance performances are held at the Little Theater (also from the 4th-century BC) of Epidaurus.
+The Athens Epidaurus Festival also presents contemporary and avant-garde music; theater and dance performances are held at the Little Theater (also from the 4th-century BCE) of Epidaurus.
 Other festival events take place at the Odeon of Herodes Atticus, an ancient theater in Athens.

 Those who'd like to learn more about Epidaurus' ancient history will appreciate the Archaeological Museum, located within the Sanctuary of Asklepios archaeological site.
 The museum displays architectural elements that were discovered at the Sanctuary of Asklepios, as well as pottery, statues, coins, and other objects uncovered at the archaeological site.

 For an enjoyable and educational visit to Epidaurus, try an organized excursion such as the Mycenae and Epidaurus Day Trip.
 This guided tour departing from Athens features a scenic drive along the Saronic Gulf and visits to the archaeological sites in Mycenae and Epidaurus, where a knowledgeable guide shares historical details that help bring the ancient ruins to life.